andres-grosso/criteria-pattern/README.md

 This project is released under the [MIT License](LICENSE).

 ## Author
-Developed by [Your Name].
+Developed by Andrés Grosso in 2010.
 Feel free to contribute or suggest improvements!

 ---
 🚀 *Happy Coding!*